logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/spark.md

 ## Download the certificates

-Download the certificates from the same *Spark* tab in the Feature Store UI.
+Download the certificates from the same section as above.
 Hopsworks uses X.509 certificates for authentication and authorization.
 If you are interested in the Hopsworks security model, you can read more about it in this [blog post](https://www.logicalclocks.com/blog/how-we-secure-your-data-with-hopsworks).
 The certificates are composed of three different components: the `keyStore.jks` containing the private key and the certificate for your project user, the `trustStore.jks` containing the certificates for the Hopsworks certificates authority, and a password to unlock the private key in the `keyStore.jks`.
 The password is displayed in a pop-up when downloading the certificate and should be saved in a file named `material_passwd`.

 !!! warning